-The grade that is given in cases where business administration is not considered to be good, such as when there are significant problems that require improvement with regard to the statuses of the operations management environment, quality control environment, or individual audit engagements.
+The grade that is given in cases where business administration is not considered to be good, such as when there are significant problems that require improvement with regard to the statuses of the operations management system, quality control system, or individual audit engagements.

-"Not good and requiring prompt improvement in the status of the operations management environment, etc. (Overall assessment grade: 4)"
+"Not good and requiring prompt improvement in the status of the operations management system, etc. (Overall assessment grade: 4)"